JiscSD/ai-tools-test-app/README.md

 Move into the directory where your json_formatter_flask.py is located:
                                         e.g. cd /Users/localadmin/Desktop/AI\ tools\ testing\ app/

+Check If the Virtual Environment Exists

+Run:                                    ls venv  # Mac/Linux
+                                        dir venv  # Windows

+If the venv folder is missing, you need to create a new virtual environment:
+                                        python3 -m venv venv

+Use the Correct Activation Command
+For Mac/Linux, activate with:
+                                        source venv/bin/activate

 Run the Flask App

 Start the Flask server by running: